Alfred Reginald Thomson RA, Portrait of Whistler, 1962

-J. M. Whistler was born in Lowell, Massachusetts, USA.
+J.A.
+M. Whistler was born in Lowell, Massachusetts, USA on 11 July 1834.
 Part of his childhood was spent in St. Petersburg, Russia.
 He studied painting in Paris and then moved to London in 1859.
 He embraced the philosophy of ‘art for art’s sake’ exemplified by his paintings, etchings, decorative schemes and writings.
 He had a significant influence on present day attitudes to art and to its place in Society.
 As a person he was equally striking and flamboyant.
-He died in Chelsea in 1903.
+He died in Chelsea on 17 July 1903.

 Whistler's studio at 33 Tite Street, Chelsea, 1881.
 From right: Hon.
 Frederick Lawless (1847–1929) sculptor; Frank Miles (1852–1891) painter; James McNeill Whistler; Julian Story (1850–1919) painter; and Thomas Waldo Story (1854–1915) sculptor.
 Photograph.
 Library of Congress, Washington DC.

 The Ten O'clock is an extensively illustrated periodic journal produced by the Whistler Society exclusively for its members.
 The journal edited by Dr Georgia Toutziari with Emeritus Professor Daniel Sutherland as assistant editor.
 It contains scholarly articles based on original research written by contributors working in a variety of facets of research into 19th century arts, culture and society, from the visual arts and art history, to literature and criticism.